Guidance on Getting the COVID-19 Vaccine

 In Section 2.3, Materials and Methods, the paper also describes the evaluation of three different receptor binding domains (RBDs) and their interaction with the ACE-2 receptor.
 A monoclonal antibody from SinoBiological was used in this evaluation.
 This antibody is expressed in HEK-293 cell lines.

-It is now time to apply the but for test as it relates to the ethics of Corbevax.
+It is now time to apply the ‘but for’ test as it relates to the ethics of Corbevax.
 The first procedure mentioned was essential to the development of this vaccine.
 The purpose of a functional assay is to determine whether or not the stuff works, akin to ensuring that a line of computer code performs the desired operation.
 The second procedure is less clear in terms of necessity, in that several vaccines, including the two that are licensed and approved for use in the U.S., were developed without employing such a procedure, but the fact remains that the research team designed and executed the procedure as part of the vaccine’s development.
 One should note that the characteristics of materials used in these tests are well understood by the people using them and the importance of these characteristics are underscored by the supporting information made available by the suppliers, so ‘I didn’t know’ is not a reasonable excuse.
 ‘But for’ is answered definitively by these procedures described in the literature and a degree of ethical compromise is established.

 Covaxin